gracious-tech/copy.church/src/articles/1cor9/index.md

 While Paul acknowledges that we have the "right" to eat whatever we like, he admonishes that such a right should not always be exercised (8:9).
 He then goes on in chapter 9 to give an example from his own ministry of how he also must give up his rights regarding finance at times.

-## Terms in 1 Corinthians 9

-The following terms are used in chapter 9 without much clarification from Paul as to what they are referring to, so it is important to consider the overall context of the letter.
+The following terms are used in chapter 9 without much clarification from Paul as to what they are referring to, so it is important to read them in the overall context of the letter:

  * __"free / ἐλεύθερος"__ &mdash; Should be understood to refer to being free from others to do as you please.
 Paul uses it earlier in the letter to refer to slaves being free from their masters (7:21), and a woman being free to marry whoever she likes (7:39).